EKOISMYLOVE/CatchTawawa/README.md

 ## Introduction

-This project uses twitter API to catch @Strangestone tweet (Tawawa on monday) and then uses telegram bot to send message of tweet for user or group.
+This project uses twitter API to catch @Strangestone tweet (Tawawa on monday) and then uses telegram bot to send content of tweet for user or group.

 Uses cron to schedule for building on Github Actions.